paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Cache Entry Maintenance

-If the instance does not hold state, or you deactivate state in your code, then the class can cache with no further work.
-Just create it with the `Cache<T>.Instance` command rather than `new`.
+If the instance does not hold state, or you deactivate state in your code, the class can cache with no further work.
+Create it with the `Cache<T>.Instance` command rather than `new`.
 Like any resource, disposal is important.
-If the class implements the `IDisposable` interface, then the `using` statement is your best friend.
+If the class implements the `IDisposable` interface, the `using` statement is your best friend.
 If not, your code needs to use `Cache<T>.Dispose(instance)` or wrap in `using (Cache<T>.Disposable(instance)){}`.
 An undisposed cached item makes a memory leak.

 As with the underlying [`LinkedList`](#linked-lists), The [`CreateItem`](#create-a-new-linked-list), [`DeactivatItem`](#create-a-new-linked-list) and [`ReactivateItem`](#create-a-new-linked-list) come in three flavours - Added as methods to a class (private or public), attached to a class so that all instances can use them, or attached to an instance.
 In the latter case, only that specific instance have the methods.
 Now for the precedence.

 1. A class with no actions attached runs the default as listed below, unless;
 2. A class defines instance methods with the action name and signature, unless;
-3. There is an static call instance action.
+3. We have a static call instance action.

 ##### CreateItem

-1. If there is no other action, then the class being cached must have an empty constructor.
+1. The class being cached must have an empty constructor.
 2. The class has a method `static ClassName CreateItem(){}`
 3. Set `Cache<T>.CreateItem` to a function without parameters that returns a new item.